 In addition to the general requirements for admission, applicants for admission to the graduate program at both the Master of Science and Doctor of Philosophy level are expected to have an undergraduate degree in Computer Science or a related discipline such as Mathematics, Physics, or Engineering.
-They should submit the official application obtainable from the Graduate Admissions Office.
+They should submit an official application (obtainable from the Graduate Admissions Office).
 In addition to undergraduate transcripts and letters of recommendation, applicants are expected to submit an official score from the Graduate Record Examination (GRE).
 Any student may be required, at the discretion of the department, to complete transitional or remedial courses without graduate credit.

 MS Admission Requirements

 In order to be fully matriculated into the MS program, students must demonstrate competency in the following six knowledge areas:

 - Data Structures and Programming in C, C++, or Java

 - Discrete Mathematics